|Colors:||Can be any color and pattern or a combination thereof|

 These cats are loving, loyal, considerate, gentle, patient, and affectionate.
 However, they are finicky, and they prefer to choose what they do and don’t do throughout the day.
 If they want to lay on a lap, they will do whatever it takes to make that happen.
 If they want to spend time on their own, they will turn their noses up at everyone and hide away in their personal safe space.

 The Norwegian Forest cat is curious and has a natural tendency to hunt, so owners should not be surprised if they find a dead rat lying outside the front door occasionally.
 These cats are curious and love playing with toys.
-They are joyful yet cautious, making them an awesome pet that is unpredictable yet reliable at the same time.
+They are joyful yet cautious, making them awesome pets that is unpredictable yet reliable at the same time.

 Are These Cats Good for Families? 👪